Second City Saints: World Wrestling Entertainment (2007–2008)

 In 2004, Ring of Honor released Chicago's Elite: The Best of the Second City Saints.

 At the 2011 Money in the Bank, there was an unofficial reunion of the group.
-Both Cabana and Steele were seating front row in support of Punk who was facing John Cena for the WWE Championship in the main event.
-Cabana and Steele were shown on camera multiple times.
+Both Cabana and Steel were sitting front row in support of Punk who was facing John Cena for the WWE Championship in the main event.
+Cabana and Steel were shown on camera multiple times.